-Six days before the 2020 elections conclude, three of MTSU‘s preeminent political science experts will discuss the hottest college in America this year — the U.S. Electoral College— in a free virtual panel discussion.
+Six days before the 2020 elections conclude, three of MTSU‘s preeminent political science experts discussed the hottest college in America this year — the U.S. Electoral College— in a free virtual panel discussion.

-MTSU Provost Mark Byrnes and University Honors College Dean John Vile, career observers of and educators on U.S. politics, will join fellow scholar Michael Federici, chair of MTSU’s Department of Political Science and International Relations, at 6 p.m.
-Central Thursday, Oct.
+MTSU Provost Mark Byrnes and University Honors College Dean John Vile, career observers of and educators on U.S. politics, joined fellow scholar Michael Federici, chair of MTSU’s Department of Political Science and International Relations, Thursday, Oct.
 29, to discuss “The Electoral College: Origins, Operations and Issues.”

 MTSU business law professor Lara Daniel, an attorney and the current co-president of the co-sponsoring League of Women Voters of Murfreesboro/Rutherford County, will moderate the panel discussion.